 The programme leads to a Master of Arts (120 credits) with History as the main field of study.
 It is also possible to graduate after one academic year with a Master of Arts (60 credits) with History as the main field of study.

 During the first semester, you will take two compulsory courses in modern history, one course in historical theory and one course in historical methods.
 During the second semester, you will take three compulsory courses in modern history and start working on your Master's thesis.
 If you will graduate from the programme after one year, then you will spend the entire second semester working on your thesis.
 During the third semester, you will take three elective courses and continue working on your thesis.
 The fourth semester consists entirely of thesis writing.
 During the course of the programme, you can also choose to do an internship or participate in a student exchange programme.

 Courses within the programme

-Third semester Three elective courses of 7.5 credits each Thesis work 7.5 credits
+Semester 3 Three elective courses of 7.5 credits each (including internship) 5HA701 Master's Thesis in History (Degree of Master (Two Years)), 7.5 credits

 The specific forms of teaching and assessment vary across courses within the programme.
 Generally, teaching takes the form of lectures, seminars, and thesis supervision.
 Assessment is usually based on individual oral and written work.
 Requirements for class participation vary across courses.